rushabhjhaveri/Notes/Technology/React.md

     * Compare this to imperative libraries: control flow must be specified; must describe the algorithm step-by-step.
 * Efficient handling rendering/updating of components.
 * Gracefully handles DOM updates [usually a very expensive operation].
+* Seamless integration with part or the whole of an application.
+* Stepping stone to React native [for mobile application development].